scala/scala3/docs/docs/reference/symmetric-meta-programming.md

 structure of `Expr` is a subtype of the type structure representing `T`.

-Before going down that route, we should carefully evaluate its tradeoffs.
+Before going down that route, we should evaluate in detail the tradeoffs it presents.
 Constructing trees that are only verified _a posteriori_ to be type correct loses a lot of guidance for constructing the right trees.
 So we should wait with this addition until we have more use-cases that help us decide whether the loss in type-safety is worth the gain in flexibility.
+In this context, it seems that deconstructing types is less error-prone than deconstructing tersm, so one might also envisage a solution that allows the former but not the latter.

 ## Conclusion